IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-protection-mooncake.md

 	ownershipId="StorageMediaEdge_Media"
 />-->

 # How do I configure content protection for my stream?
+Mooncake

 ## **Recommended Documents**